Skip to content

 Estimated Shipping Widget will be displayed here!

-The meditative depth of celadon blue allures us into even forgetting that this a bowl of daily tableware.
-The bowl's base is clear and smooth with its luminous shine, while the upper surface has delicately carved grooves of the technique of "Tobikanna" (chattered pottery).
+The meditative depth of celadon blue lures us into even forgetting that this is a bowl of daily tableware.
+The bowl's base is clear and smooth with its luminous shine, while the upper surface has delicately carved grooves of the technique of tobikanna (chattered pottery).
 The rim exposes the outlines of the red clay, an exquisite balance between the elegance of emerald celadon and the rustic red soil.

 The turquoise glare is achieved through the meticulous process of kneading the kiln’s house blended pigment and seed of celadon into the clay.
 The celadon seed illuminates into this unique heartwarming blue once cooked in the kiln.

-The celadon glare will surely beautify your warm cooked rice, the smooth and elegant form and color is a pleasure to the eye, if you're looking for a gentle and meditative feel.
+The celadon glare will surely beautify your warm cooked rice; the smooth and elegant form and color are a pleasure to the eye, if you're looking for a gentle and meditative feel.

 Rice Bowls